jonschlinkert/remarkable/docs/parsing_block.md

 NB: It is your responsibility to make sure you have reached the maximum nesting level allowed by comparing `state.level` and `state.options.maxNesting`.

-NB: If for any reason, the block you are trying to parse is incorrectly formated and you are unable to parse it, you must abort and return `false` without modifying `state` in any way.
+NB: If for any reason, the block you are trying to parse is incorrectly formatted and you are unable to parse it, you must abort and return `false` without modifying `state` in any way.